 1- I ask that Western governments not forget that everyday

 in my country, basic human freedoms of speech, thought, press and assembly,

 taken for granted in the West, are brutally crushed.
-Not a day goes by
+Not a day goes by without

-not allow such acts go unchallenged.
+such acts go unchallenged.

-2- I ask that, in pursuit of economic opportunities in Iran, the West not
+2- I ask that, in pursuit of economic opportunities in Iran, the West not lose

 3- In support of the above, I urge western decision makers, as a precondition

 to lifting of sanctions or expanded economic ties with Iran, demand the

 observance of human rights by the clerical regime.
 Specifically, the regime